andrew/ultimate-awesome/README.md

 - [awesome-clean-tech](https://github.com/nglgzz/awesome-clean-tech) - A community curated list of awesome clean tech companies.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
+- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-text-to-video](https://github.com/jianzhnie/awesome-text-to-video) -  A Survey on Text-to-Video Generation/Synthesis.
 - [awesome-observability](https://github.com/adriannovegil/awesome-observability) - Awesome observability page.
-- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-communities-and-events-tech-brazil](https://github.com/codecon-dev/awesome-communities-and-events-tech-brazil) - Uma curadoria de comunidades e eventos tech incríveis para você participar.
 - [chrome-extensions](https://github.com/learn-anything/chrome-extensions) - Awesome Chrome Extensions.
+- [awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools.
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [awesome-ehr-deeplearning](https://github.com/hurcy/awesome-ehr-deeplearning) - Curated list of awesome papers for electronic health records(EHR) mining, machine learning, and deep learning.